congncif/boardy/Boardy Modularization.md

 ⭐️ Your Module might have multiple entry points, that is when you should define more `ServiceType` and provide correct destination Board in `func apply(for main: MainComponent)`.

-⭐️ In addition to defining the entry point, **ModulePlugin** is the best place to allocate internal instance of your module and resolve dependencies to external services.
+⭐️ In addition to defining the entry point, **ModulePlugin** is the best place to allocate internal instances of your module and resolve dependencies to external services.

 >Module Plugin will be integrated into the app through the `PluginLauncher`, which will be presented in the following section.